scaleracademy/Scaler-OpenQuest-An-Open-Source-Hackathon/problem-statements/phase-2/openfor.work.md

 # User Stories
-Onboarding (profile builders / job seekers)

-User Stories
-Onboarding (profile builders / job seekers)
+## Onboarding (profile builders / job seekers)

-Landing page has a "Are you openfor.work ? " CTA
+1. Landing page has a "Are you openfor.work ? " CTA

-Clicking on that takes to simple tap-able process with as little manual information needed as possible.
+2. Clicking on that takes to simple tap-able process with as little manual information needed as possible.

-Step 1 - import from LinkedIn - or else enter name, email, contact no, profile photo
+3. Step 1 - import from LinkedIn - or else enter name, email, contact no, profile photo

-Step 2 - tap and select from icons - "I am good at..." -
+4. Step 2 - tap and select from icons - "I am good at..." -

+i.
 Development
+ii.
 Design
+iii.
 Content
+iv.
 Marketing

-Depending on what was selected previously we ask for following connections (through API, or initially just submit links)
+5. Depending on what was selected previously we ask for following connections (through API, or initially just submit links)

+i.
 Development
-Github
+- Github
-StackOverflow
+- StackOverflow
-LeetCode
+- LeetCode

+ii.
 Design
-Behance
+- Behance
-Dribbble
+- Dribbble
-Figma
+- Figma

+iii.
 Content
-Medium
+- Medium
-Personal Blog
+- Personal Blog

+iv.
 Marketing
-Facebook
+- Facebook
-Instagram
+- Instagram
-Youtube
+- Youtube

-** People can add other type of profiles from their choses profession (developer can add a Medium blog) later through account settings.
-In onboarding flow the above onces are what are suggested.
+**People can add other type of profiles from their choses profession (developer can add a Medium blog) later through account settings.
+In onboarding flow the above onces are what are suggested**

-Add a < 3min video that covers
+6. Add a < 3min video that covers

+i.
 Who are you ?
-Professional achievements till now ?
+ii.
+Professional achievements till now ? iii.
 What do you like to work on

-Once profile is built, Projects can be added.
+7. Once profile is built, Projects can be added.
 Each project will have these fields

+i.
 Title* (100 char)
+ii.
 Description* (2000 char)
-Cover Images* (min 1, max 4)
+iii.
+Cover Images* (min 1, max 4) iv.
+Links v.Demo Video
-Links
-Demo Video